 The engine cooling system in air conditioned vehicles must be protected with a high-quality antifreeze coolant to provide proper corrosion protection and to protect against engine overheating.
 A solution of 50% ethylene glycol antifreeze coolant and 50% water is recommended.
-Refer to "Maintenance Procedures" in Section 7 of this manual for proper coolant selection.
+Refer to "Maintenance Procedures" in "Maintaining Your Vehicle" for proper coolant selection.